Christopher-Eunho/etube/README.md

 - Social autehntication using Github
 - Youtube style using scss and
 - Video player with core features(play, mute, volume, timeline) using html media element
+- View feature(view increaments when user finishes watching a video)
 - Deployment using heroku

 ### Currently Working on
 - Saving data to AWS instead of server